 - Center practice, combining the dance movements such as glissades, pirouettes, pas-de-bourré etc...

-I am very lucky that my teacher used to be a professional dancer at the Bordeaux opera house in France.
+I am very lucky that my teacher used to be a professional dancer at the Bordeaux Opera House in France.
 He is passionate about teaching ballet.
-He teaches proper technique while being very kind, patient and supportive.
+He teaches proper techniques while being very kind, patient, and supportive.
 He hasn't got any 'favorites'.
 He gives out individual corrections.
-It is so important to have a good instructor that will build up your self-confidence and help you overcome your fears of failure.
+It is so important to have a good instructor who will build up your self-confidence and help you overcome your fears of failure.

-I hope that now you feel more than ready to take your first adult beginner ballet class.
+I hope that you feel more than ready to take your first ballet class as an adult after reading this article.
 Please share your experience and leave your comments and questions below.
 I will be very glad to answer.

 You may be interested in reading the article "Unique ballet lovers gift ideas that are on pointe!"

 Also, if you enjoyed this article, why not share it and pin it for later?
 Thank you so much for your support and for stopping by!